The ultimate guide to leadership and sustainable development in Africa:

 - one that is willing to learn; and, finally, one that is in itself ethical, and thus would impress upon followers the need to behave in a like manner.

-This is in view of the fact that the sustainable development agenda is one that requires an all-hands-on-deck approach by way of a collective leadership approach between players in industry (including civil society groups) and government.
+This is because the sustainable development agenda is one that requires an all-hands-on-deck approach by way of a collective leadership approach between players in the industry (including civil society groups) and government.

 However, as can be gathered from the African leadership landscape presented above, it is evident that leadership in Africa lacks this approach to governance or leadership.

 This situation thus shrouds the possibility of Africa attaining sustainable development.

 Thus, for African leaders, in both industry and government (especially government), to succeed in forging-on toward the attainment of such a goal, they would have to conduct themselves in a responsible, transparent and accountable fashion as captured under the concept of good governance.

 These leadership flaws according to Alemazung can be categorized into unconstitutional leadership behaviors, unaccountable political leadership, and weak multicultural political systems.